On the Mordell-Weil rank of certain CM abelian varieties over anticyclotomic towers: Root number computations

 \begin{remark} This result was first observed by Greenberg in \cite[page 247]{MR700770} when $p$ is unramified in $K$, in the case of elliptic curves $E$.
-His proof is entirely different from ours, relying on the following fact of Weil \cite[page 161]{weil1971DirichletSeriesAutomorphic}: \begin{quotation} Let $\chi_1$ and $\chi_2$ be unitary Hecke characters with relatively prime conductors $\frf_{1}$ and $\frf_{2}$ such that $c(\chi_1) c(\chi_2) \geq 0$.
-Then
+His proof is entirely different from ours, relying on the following fact of Weil \cite[page 161]{weil1971DirichletSeriesAutomorphic}: Let $\chi_1$ and $\chi_2$ be unitary Hecke characters with relatively prime conductors $\frf_{1}$ and $\frf_{2}$ with some extra hypotheses, then

-\end{quotation} This fact of Weil can only handle the case when $\varphi$ and $\rho$ have coprime conductors.
+This fact can only handle the case when $\varphi$ and $\rho$ have coprime conductors.
 Since $\rho$ is ramified at $p$, it can only handle the case when $\varphi$ is unramified at $p$.
 From Proposition \ref{prop:anticychar}, this restricts us to the case when $p$ is unramified in $K$ (i.e., the elliptic curve has good reduction at $p$).
 Our approach of computing local root numbers covers the case when $p$ is ramified. \end{remark}